Shimna River: Geology

 The Shimna is a short spate river, meaning it becomes deep and fast-flowing after periods of rain and is slow, with low water levels in drier weather.
 In sections of the river where the gradient is low, there are riffles and pools, sandy banks, and pebbles and scattered boulders on the river bed.
 Along steeper parts there is a faster flow, rapids and cascades, and the bed is made up of bedrock and boulders.

 The bedrock of the upper part of the river, located in the Mourne Mountains, is composed of granite formed approximately 50 million years ago (mya).
 The bedrock of the river as it flows through Tollymore is shale from the Silurian age, more than 400 mya, and it forms step gorges along some sections of the river banks.
 Dark bands of basalt are found were molten basalt lava was forced through cracks in the bedrock about 60 million years ago.
-The river bed contains stones and gravel from as far away as Antrim, Tyrone and Scotland, which were carried there by glacial ice sheets during the last ice age.
+The river bed contains stones and gravel from as far away as Scotland and counties Antrim and Tyrone, which were carried there by glacial ice sheets during the last ice age.